 Extract the juice out of a lemon into a squirt bottle along with water.
 Spray the mixture onto the contaminated areas of your window and allow it to sit for a while.

 Rub the spray points with a dry towel, and you will see the results.
-Some hard stains that are quite old will not go away immediately.
-You can reapply the above steps until the results are visible to remove such stubborn hard stains.
+Some that are quite old will not go away immediately.
+You can reapply the above steps until the results are visible to remove such stubborn stains.

 Toothpaste to the Rescue for Outside Windows

 One of the many wonderful qualities of toothpaste involves clearing off build-up.
-This makes toothpaste a superb solution to remove hard stains from windows.
+This makes toothpaste a superb solution to clean up your windows.

 Add water to a bowl along with toothpaste.
-The quantity of toothpaste depends on the age and the area of the hard stains.
+The quantity of toothpaste depends on the age and the area.
 However, make sure that the amount of water is enough to make a clean paste.

 If it is too watery, then the effectiveness of the remedy vanishes.

-Once the paste is up to the mark, you can apply it to the hard stains and leave it for some time.
+Once the paste is up to the mark, you can apply it and leave it for some time.

 To double the benefit of this tip, you can scrub the paste with a used toothbrush or a towel so that none of the hard stains find the opportunity to escape their new tyrant.